go101/immutable-value-proposal/README-v2.md

 A `reflect.Value.FixedInterface` method is needed, it returns a `var.fixed` interface value.
 The old `Interface` method panics on `var.var` values.

-A method `reflect.Type.Fixed` is needed to get the immutable version of a type.
+Three methods `reflect.Type.NumFixedMethods`, `reflect.Type.FixedMethodByName` and `reflect.Type.FixedMethod` are needed.

+In implementaion, one bit should be borrowed from the 23+ bits method number to represent the `fixed` proeprty.

 ### Go 1 incompatible cases